bitsw0528/consoc-layout/README.md

 http://localhost:3000

-personally I'd use safari 'hide distracting items' to hide the sidebar, now it should be looking much nicer~
+personally I'd use safari 'hide distracting items' to hide the info sidebar, now it should be looking much nicer~

-## that's all, have fun!
+## all thing's done, have fun!